Apply as an International Student

 - Please be advised that the essay is written within the online application.
 ESL Applicants do not need to submit essay.

 - Application Fee.
+Fees are required.
 You will be able to submit the application fee online here or on flywire: $35 for undergraduate study or $50 for graduate study.

 2. Transcript & Documentation

 - College Credits.
-You can upload or send your transcript (from all institutions attended) by email to Gersom Lopez.
+You can upload your transcripts to your admissions portal.
 See details on how to submit your transcript below.

 - Tests.
 Standardized testing is not required for admission into our masters program.
 However, GRE may be required for the MAT program.